danielePala/CIMDraw/README.md

 ![diagram selection](doc/02_select_diagram.png)

 Once loaded, you will get a tree view of all the objects in the diagram and a single line diagram.
-You can move and zoom on the diagram by holding down the CTRL key.
+You can move and zoom on the diagram by holding down the CTRL key or by selecting the 'pan' button.
 If you click on an element in the tree, the diagram will focus on that element.
 If you CTRL+click an element in the diagram, you will see it also in the tree.
 The attributes in the tree can be edited.
 Also, the links between objects can be changed, just click the 'change' button and then click on the target element.

 ![diagram view](doc/03_loaded_diagram.png)

 By default the tree only shows the elements of the current diagram: you can check the 'Show all objects' flag in order to see all the elements in the file.
 You can drag and drop from the tree to the diagram in order to add elements to the diagram; if you drag+drop an element which is already in the diagram, the diagram will focus on that element.

 By default, the 'select' control is selected for the diagram, which allows you to drag elements.
-The 'force (auto-layout)' control moves elements around according to a force-based algorithm.
+The 'pan' control can be used to navigate the diagram.
 The 'edit connections' control allows you to change connections between elements: first click on a terminal and then click on another terminal (or on a busbar).

 ![edit connections between elements](doc/04_edit_connections.png)